kidsthesedays/livingarchives/README.md

 #### Step 3

-Create an environment file named `.env-node` containing the username, database name and password for [Postgres](https://www.postgresql.org/).
-The easiest way is copying the example file `.node-env.example` and then edit it with your text editor.
+Create an environment file named `.env` containing the username, database name and password for [Postgres](https://www.postgresql.org/).
+The easiest way is copying the example file `.env-example` and then edit it with your text editor.
 This has to be done from the **root** directory.

 ```
-$ cp .env-node.example .env-node
+$ cp .env-example .env
 ```

 **Note:** don't forget to replace the example username, database name and password to your own.